 There is an ocean of tools to generate leads (email marketing, prospect outreach, advertising, and sales tools, etc.) but a fair share of brands use only chatbots for that purpose.
 They do that for a reason.
 When you leverage a chatbot to pump up your lead generation activities, you instantly get:

 - Automated sales conversions.
 It’s possible to prequalify leads by asking specific questions and directing them to a department or team for future nurture based on their answers.

 - 24/7 activity.
-Thanks to the chatbot’s ability to stay “awake” round the clock, you can find out the intent of website visitors, what they seek, or what goals they pursue, and use the intel for lead nurturing down the road.
+Thanks to the chatbot’s ability to send automated responses around the clock, you can resolve repetitive questions, find out the intent of website visitors, what they seek, or what goals they pursue, and use the intel for lead nurturing down the road.

 - Reduced bounce rate.
-Delivering on-the-fly assistance when a user lands on your website nudges them to make quicker buying decisions.
+Delivering on-the-fly assistance when a user lands on your website nudges them to make quicker buying decisions and feel happier with the customer experience.
 And that, in turn, minimizes bounce rate: they want to get to know your brand better and stay for long.

 - Enhanced conversion rate.
-Make sure your chatbot engages with a customer the first minute (and in the right way).
+Make sure your chatbot engages with potential clients in the first minute (and in the right way).
 Provide it not only with useful information but also additional materials – everything that could make a user click the Sign up or Buy it now button and convert.

 There are numerous ideas for chatbot we are going to scrutinize, so let me present you with this one.
 This is an example of the Marla bot from RapidMiner.
 The team taught it to ask rather sales-y questions and react to them based on users’ answers.
 After the bot receives the reply, it loops a salesperson into a chat for future nurturing.
 Not too pushy, not too zoned out.
 That’s an idea to steal.